Certora/Documentation/docs/prover/approx/hashing.md

 The Certora Prover does not operate with an actual implementation of the Keccak hash function, since this would make most verification intractable and provide no practical benefits.
-Instead, the Certora Prover models the properties of the the Keccak hash function that are crucial for the function of the smart contracts under verification while abstracting away from implementation details of the actual hash function.
+Instead, the Certora Prover models the properties of the Keccak hash function that are crucial for the function of the smart contracts under verification while abstracting away from implementation details of the actual hash function.